 Students must also be able to participate in assessable industry placements to successfully complete the course.
 A current Working With Children Check card is required for placement and proof of COVID-19 vaccination may be required for placement by individual centres/businesses.

 You may be able to reduce the number of units to be studied in your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-On completion of all units of competency and mandatory 120 hours placement hours, students will be awarded the CHC30113 Certificate III in Early Childhood Education and Care.
+Graduates will obtain the CHC30121 Certificate III in Early Childhood Education and Care.

 How to apply

 Holmesglen recommends international students apply through one of our accredited student recruitment agents.
 This will assist you in the preparation of all application documents and ensure that you are well counselled on the Australian Government's Genuine Temporary Entrant (GTE) requirements for International students.
 Further information of the GTE requirements is available at: https://www.homeaffairs.gov.au.